thanhtantran/llmserver-rust/Readme.md

 ## Installation

 You must need rknpu driver above 0.9.7.
-To install and run `llmserver-rs`, follow these steps:
+To install and run `llmserver-rust`, follow these steps:

 **Install dep packages:**
 ```bash